Social work is an important career choice to make because it requires a great deal of commitment, time and emotional energy.

-One of the key requirements for any social worker is having the ability to communicate effectively, regularly and in various ways – verbal and written.
-You must be clear, concise and transparent about what you want your clients to do, how you’re going to assist those you are working with and what goals you’re laying out.
+One of the key requirements for any social worker is having the ability to communicate effectively, regularly and in various ways — verbally and in writing.
+You must be clear, concise and transparent about what you want your clients to do, how you’re going to assist those you are working with, and what goals you’re laying out.

-As a social worker, you are advocating for your clients, a pursuit that requires leadership skills.
+As a social worker, you’re advocating for your clients, a pursuit that requires leadership skills.

 As a leader, you’re obtaining the necessary resources for clients, getting services that communities require and exacting change to empower your clients’ lives, whether they’re on social assistance or suffering from postpartum depression following the birth of their twins.

-With your leadership, you’re creating new initiatives, eliminating outdated programmes and proposing policies to aid everyone.
+With your leadership, you’re creating new initiatives, eliminating outdated programs, and proposing policies to help everyone.

-Many people talk of having a high IQ (intelligence quotient), but have you heard of having a high EQ (emotional intelligence)?
+Many people talk of having a high IQ, but have you heard of having a high EQ — otherwise known as emotional intelligence?

 This is something that a lot of social workers inherently have, which is often the reason why they want to enter this field.
-By maintaining a commendable EQ level, you are typically self-aware, sensitive to your clients’ well-being and empathetic.
+By maintaining a commendable EQ level, you’re typically self-aware and sensitive to your clients’ wellbeing.